 Equal Employment Opportunity Commission - Federal law protects employees from illegal workplace discrimination based on the employee's race, color, age, religion, gender, pregnancy and disability.
 Not only are employers prohibited from discrimination, but the consequences include criminal and civil penalties through both the EEOC and the U.S. Department of Justice.

-You have read the best review article categorized by ask an attorney and the title Notice of Termination.
-You can bookmark or spread this post by using this URL http://attorneysearchtips.blogspot.com/2013/08/notice-of-termination.html.
+and the title Notice of Termination.
+You can bookmark or spread this post by using this URL https://attorneysearchtips.blogspot.com/2013/08/notice-of-termination.html.
 Thank You!

 Comments :